-How Do You Find an ADU Contractor You Can Trust?
+How Do You Find the Best ADU Contractors?

 Most people considering a renovation are keenly aware of the potential stressors involved when undertaking such a major project.
 Whether it’s a kitchen remodel, Accessary dwelling unit, garage conversion, or even just installing new flooring throughout the house, there are so many things that can go wrong.
 While some issues are unpredictable and unavoidable, most issues (like delays and added costs) can often be avoided… as long as you take the necessary precautions from the start.

 Here at GreatBuildz, a free service that personally matches homeowners with reliable general contractors, we take contractor screening seriously.
-We’ve worked on hundreds of accessory dwelling unit projects in Los Angeles and greater Southern California.
+We’ve worked on hundreds of accessory dwelling unit projects in Los Angeles, Orange County, Ventura or San Diego.

 The best way to find a contractor for your project is to ask your friends and neighbors if they‘ve recently hired an ADU contractor and been happy with their construction and experience.
 Make sure to ask for contractors that do the kind of work you need.
 A recommendation to a plumbing contractor won’t help you if you need a kitchen remodeler.
 Also, if you seek recommendations on Facebook or any other online platform, only trust recommendations from ‘real-life’ friends.
 Suggestions from any of your other FB contacts are often biased (their cousin is a contractor, etc).

 How Can I Find a Good ADU Contractor?

 The best way to find a good ADU contractor is to ask family, friends, or colleagues if they can recommend someone good.